Childbirth: Early skin-to-skin contact

 childbirth is not finished until the baby has safely transferred from placental to mammary nutrition."
-It is advised that the newborn be placed skin-to-skin with the mother following vaginal birth, or as soon as the mother is alert and responsive after a Caesarean section, postponing any routine procedures for at least one to two hours.
-The baby's father or other support person may also choose to hold the baby SSC until the mother recovers from the anesthetic.
+It is advised that the newborn be placed skin-to-skin with the mother following vaginal birth, or as soon as the mother is alert and responsive after a Caesarean section, postponing any routine procedures for at least one to two hours or until the baby has had its first breastfeeding.
+The baby's father or other support person may also choose to hold the baby SSC until the mother recovers from the anaesthetic.

 The WHO suggests that any initial observations of the infant can be done while the infant remains close to the mother, saying that even a brief separation before the baby has had its first feed can disturb the bonding process.
-They further advise frequent skin-to-skin contact as much as possible during the first days after delivery, especially if it was interrupted for some reason after the delivery.
+They further advise frequent skin-to-skin contact as much as possible during the first days after delivery, especially if it were interrupted for some reason after the delivery.

 La Leche League advises women to have a delivery team which includes a support person who will advocate to assure that: